inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

   - Network settings
   - Remote references

-You can package your software with the dependencies, make things much better.
+You can package your software with the dependencies, making things much better.

 ---

 # Where to start?

 - Level 1.
 Describe your environment with library versions
 - Level 2.
-Create a installation script to install dependencies and build your product
+Create an installation script to install dependencies and build your product
 - Level 3.
 Use a packaging framework, e.g. [debian med](https://www.debian.org/devel/debian-med/index.ja.html), [brewsci](https://github.com/brewsci/homebrew-bio), [bioconda](https://bioconda.github.io/), etc.
 - Level 4.
-Use containers to package whole dependencies
+Use containers to pack the whole dependencies
 - Level 5.
 Write workflow to pack the combination of containers

 ---